 The Charles Bronfman Institute for Personalized Medicine (IPM) founded the BioMe Biobank Program in September 2007.
 Since then, over 23,000 participants have enrolled in BioMe, making it the largest human subject research programs at Mount Sinai.
-Because of the Mount Sinai Medical Center’s location in upper Manhattan, New York, the BioMe Biobank Program primarily recruits individuals living in neighboring Northern Manhattan communities, Central and East Harlem, and Upper East and West Side.
+Because of the Mount Sinai Health System’s location in upper Manhattan, New York, the BioMe Biobank Program primarily recruits individuals living in neighboring Northern Manhattan communities, Central and East Harlem, and Upper East and West Side.
 The BioMe cohort represents the ethnic and racial diversity of these local communities, with 25% of African Ancestry (AA), 30% of European Ancestry (EA), 36% of Hispanic or Latino ancestry (HL), and 9% of other ancestry.
 For detailed demographic information on BioMe participants please view our graph.

 As participants in the BioMe Biobank Program, individuals consent to:

 - Using their complete electronic medical records (EMR) for phenotypic and exposure data

 - Future re-contacting for participation in additional IRB approved research